Establishing a living income baseline for coffee farmers

 Carble helps coffee brands reduce their carbon footprint by rewarding coffee farmers for the carbon they store in forest canopies.
 In order to monitor carbon storage, as well as how farmer livelihoods are impacted by these carbon-payments, Carble needs reliable data on carbon storage, income, and the living income gap.
 Together with Carble, Akvo piloted an approach to measuring income and estimating the living income gap using a short survey.
 This reduces the burden of data collection on farmers while saving resources and improving data quality.

-Above: Photo by Clint Mckoy on Unsplash.
+Above: Photo by Wirestock on Freepic.

 The challenge